 If you are concerned about a child, please phone us on 01924 299 244 and ask to speak a member of the Safeguarding Team.

-More about our school's policies regarding inclusion and safeguarding can be found on our 'Policies and Premium' pages.
+More about our school's policies regarding inclusion and safeguarding can be found through our 'Key information' page.